Language: EN

 Boolean type

-The name “boolean” comes from the British mathematician and logician George Boole, who introduced boolean logic in the 19th century.
+The name “boolean” comes from the British mathematician and logician George Boole, who introduced Boolean logic in the 19th century.

-Use of the boolean type in different languages
+Examples of boolean type in different languages

 In C, C++, C#, and In Java we can declare boolean type variables using the keyword bool